tpisel/housing-project/README.md

 5. Starts the flask webserver to transform and serve this data via API endpoints at [http://127.0.0.1:5000/](http://127.0.0.1:5000/)
 6. Opens up the web page `index.html` which renders data from the endpoints via JavaScript in `/src`

-Once the database has been created, you can run `sh initialise.sh` without the tag to only start the flask server and open the web page.
+Once the database has been created, you can run `python initialise.py` without the tag to only start the flask server and open the web page.

 ### `/src` scripts

 - `main.py` the flask app that reads data from the database and provides API endpoints
 - `config.py` a configuration file that determines what is exposed from the database
 - `callapi.py` calls the planning alerts api and saves the data in the database
-- `credentials.py` saves credentials on the keyring
 - `utils.py` includes misc. tooling and convenience functions
-- `schema.sql` the database schema
-- `psql-scripts.sql` database commands to upload data and create views for consumption

 ### `/resources` data